ga-wdi-exercises/grumblr_angular/readme.md

 You will have forked and cloned this repository in class.
 Complete show and edit functionality with routes for show, new, and edit.
-Submit a PR to this repo to turn in.
+Submit an issue with a link to your code on this repo to turn in.

 ## Wednesday